Intern with the Museum

 Fall 2017 & Academic Year 2017-2018 internships

-The priority application deadline for fall and academic year internships is July 1.
-Applications received after this date may be considered on a first-come, first-served basis.
+The priority application deadline for spring internships is November 1.
+Applications received after that date may be considered on a first-come, first-served basis.

-Education staff work closely with interns, mentoring such skills as interacting with groups of varying ages, assisting with exhibition-related/curriculum-based art projects for various age groups, collaborating with our summer arts program teachers in the studio, and more.
+Education staff work closely with interns, mentoring such skills as interacting with various age groups, assisting with exhibition-related/curriculum-based art projects for various age groups, collaborating with our summer arts program teachers in the studio, and more.

 Interns assist with administrative tasks, help staff to implement a range of programs, and administer surveys as part of ongoing evaluation efforts and a visitor-study initiative.
 Depending on the intern’s interest, he or she may also research and present a gallery talk or other public program.
 Prospective interns should be friendly, energetic, highly motivated, and creative; familiar with a variety of art materials; and have a positive, enthusiastic attitude towards interacting with learners of all ages.